I&O AI For Emergency Dental Calls

 Capture the intake details staff need

-It gathers caller role, patient status, timing, location, described symptoms, photos if the practice requests them, medication-allergy notes if volunteered, and whether the caller is already a patient.
+It gathers caller role, patient status, timing, location, described symptoms in the caller's words, photos if the practice requests them, insurance basics if approved, medication-allergy notes if volunteered, and callback windows.

-Same-day, after-hours, emergency-room, doctor callback, schedule request, and next-business-day paths follow approved language without diagnosis, treatment advice, or fake ETA certainty.
+Same-day, after-hours, emergency-instruction, dentist callback, schedule request, and next-business-day paths use approved language without diagnosis, treatment advice, exact-price promises, or fake availability certainty.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.

-Adults or parents calling about intense pain, sensitivity, broken restorations, pressure, or inability to sleep.
+Adults or parents calling about intense pain, sensitivity, pressure, inability to sleep, recurring pain, or a worsening concern.

-Outcome: Capture urgency and route into the approved same-day or callback path.
+Outcome: Capture urgency, timing, patient status, and callback context, then move the caller into the approved same-day or staff-review path.

 Swelling and infection-concern calls